khinsen/MMTK/Doc/mmtk.rst

 Normal mode analysis provides an analytic description of the dynamics of a system near a minimum using an harmonic approximation to the potential.
-Before a normal mode analysis can be started, the system must be brought to a local minimum of the potential energy by :ref:`energy_minimization`, except when special force fields designed only for normal mode analysis are used
-(e.g. :class:`MMTK.ForceFields.DeformationFF.DeformationForceField`).
-See also
-the :ref:`Normal Modes <Example-NormalModes>` examples.
+Before a normal mode analysis can be started, the system must be brought to a local minimum of the potential energy by :ref:`energy minimization <energy_minimization>`, except when special force fields designed only for normal mode analysis are used (e.g. :class:`MMTK.ForceFields.CalphaFF.CalphaForceField`).
+See also the :ref:`Normal Modes <Example-NormalModes>` examples.

-A standard normal mode analysis is performed by creating a normal mode object, implemented in class :class:`MMTK.NormalModes.Core.NormalModes`.
-A normal mode object behaves like a sequence of :class:`MMTK.NormalModes.Core.Mode` objects which store the atomic displacement vectors corresponding to each mode and its vibrational frequency.
+A standard normal mode analysis is performed by creating a normal modes object, implemented in the classes :class:`MMTK.NormalModes.EnergeticModes.EnergeticModes`, :class:`MMTK.NormalModes.VibrationalModes.VibrationalModes`, and :class:`MMTK.NormalModes.BrownianModes.BrownianModes`.
+A normal mode object behaves like a sequence of mode objects, which store the atomic displacement vectors corresponding to each mode and the associated force constant, vibrational frequency, or inverse relaxation time.

 For short-ranged potentials, it is advantageous to store the second derivatives of the potential in a sparse-matrix form and to use an iterative method to determine some or all modes.
-This permits the treatments of larger systems that would normally require huge amounts of memory.
-A sparse-matrix method is implemented in class :class:`MMTK.NormalModes.SparseMatrixNormalModes`.
+This permits the treatment of larger systems that would normally require huge amounts of memory.

 Another approach to deal with large systems is the restriction to low-frequency modes which are supposed to be well representable by linear combinations of a given set of basis vectors.
-The basis vectors can be obtained from a basis for the full Cartesian space by elimination of known fast degrees of freedom (e.g. bonds); the module:mod:`MMTK.Subspace` contains support classes for this approach.
-It is also possible to construct a suitable basis vector set from small-deformation vector fields (e.g. :class:`MMTK.FourierBasis.FourierBasis`).
-The normal mode analysis for a given set of basis vectors is performed by the class:class:`MMTK.NormalModes.SubspaceNormalModes`.
-There is also a variant using finite difference differentiation (:class:`MMTK.NormalModes.FiniteDifferenceSubspaceNormalModes`) and another one using a sparse-matrix representation of the second derivatives (:class:`MMTK.NormalModes.SparseMatrixSubspaceNormalModes`).
+The basis vectors can be obtained from a basis for the full Cartesian space by elimination of known fast degrees of freedom (e.g. bonds); the module :mod:`MMTK.Subspace` contains support classes for this approach.
+It is also possible to construct a suitable basis vector set from small-deformation vector fields
+(e.g. :class:`MMTK.FourierBasis.FourierBasis`).

 Analysis operations
 ###################